BitCoyote/Solution-Enablement-Process/docs/testing.md

     * To run only the frontend tests, use `npm run test-frontend`.
     * To run only the backend tests, use `npm run test-backend`.
     * To run only the shared tests, use `npm run test-shared`.
+* The test suite will use the env variables defined in `.env.testing`

 [jest.config.js](jest.config.js) is configured with multiple projects, allowing us to run tests in different jest environments (`node` for the backend and shared tests, `jsdom` for the frontend tests).
 The entire test suite will be reported to the `/coverage` folder (git-ignored) when using `npm run test`.